WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/text.md

   For more information, see [Capitalization]().
 - Use left alignment for text.
 This ensures an even left margin with a irregular right margin- improving document structure.
 - Avoid center-aligned text.
+- Ensure adequate and consistent line spacing - which is the amount of vertical space between two lines of text in a text body.
+If your site's design determines the line spacing, don't change it.
+Don't reduce line spacing to fit more text or content; rewrite or edit the text instead.

 ## Spaces between sentences